-As required under Nasdaq rules and regulations, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by the board.
-Based upon information requested from and provided by each director concerning his background, employment, and affiliations, including family relationships, we have determined that Messrs.
-Cook, Jacullo, Kamin, Krasnow and Livingston, representing five of our seven directors, do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors will be "independent" as that term is defined under the applicable SEC rules and regulations and the Nasdaq listing requirements and rules.
+Because we are quoted on the Pink tier of the OTC Markets and not listed on a national securities exchange, we are currently not subject to certain corporate governance requirements that apply to exchange-listed companies.
+For purposes of evaluating the independence of our directors, our Board uses the rules of the SEC and Nasdaq Stock Market ("Nasdaq").
+As required under Nasdaq rules and regulations, a majority of the members of a company's board of directors must qualify as "independent," as affirmatively determined by the board.
+Based upon information requested from and provided by each director and nominee concerning his or her background, employment, and affiliations, including family relationships, the Board determined that Messrs.
+Bonney, Jacullo and Kamin and Mss.
+Glasser and Solheid, representing five of our anticipated six directors following the Annual Meeting, do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each of these directors and nominees is "independent" as that term is defined under the applicable SEC rules and regulations and the Nasdaq listing requirements and rules.
+The Board also determined that Messrs.
+Cook, Krasnow and Livingston, who served on the Board during 2019, were independent under the same standards.
 Mr. Lolmaugh, our Chief Executive Officer and President, is not an independent director by virtue of his employment with us.